 C. MANAGERS CONDUCT WITH THE PUBLIC

-1. No signs of partiality, prejudice, or disrespect will be tolerated on the part of individual Board of Managers members toward an individual participating in a public forum.
+1. No signs of partiality, prejudice, or disrespect will be tolerated on the part of individual Board members toward an individual participating in a public forum.

 2. The President (or Vice-President in the President’s absence) will determine and announce limits on speakers at the start of the public meeting.
 Generally, each speaker will be allocated three (3) minutes.
 If many speakers are anticipated, the President may shorten the time limit and/or ask speakers to limit themselves to new information and points of view not already covered by previous speakers.
 No speaker will be turned away unless exhibiting inappropriate behavior, such as discourteous or abusive conduct or verbal attacks affecting the decorum of the meeting.

-3. Only the President (or Vice-President in the President’s absence), and not individual Board of Managers members, can interrupt a speaker during a presentation.
-Questions by the Board of Managers members of the public shall seek to clarify or expend information.
+3. Only the President (or Vice-President in the President’s absence), and not individual Board members, can interrupt a speaker during a presentation.
+Questions by the Board members of the public shall seek to clarify or expend information.
 It is never appropriate to belligerently challenge or belittle the speaker.
-Board of Managers member's personal opinions or inclinations about upcoming votes shall not be revealed.
+Board member's personal opinions or inclinations about upcoming votes shall not be revealed.

 4. The District attorney serves as advisory parliamentarian for the District and is available to answer questions or interpret situations according to parliamentary procedures.
-Final rulings on parliamentary procedure are made by the President, subject to the appeal of the full Board of Managers.
+Final rulings on parliamentary procedure are made by the President, subject to the appeal of the full Board.

 D. MANAGERS CONDUCT IN UNOFFICIAL SETTINGS

-1. It is appropriate for Board of Managers members to give a brief overview of the District policy when asked about a specific issue by constituents and to refer individuals to District staff for further information.
-It is inappropriate to overtly or implicitly promise Board of Managers action, or to promise that District staff will perform or expedite a specific service or function (monitor lake, rush a permit etc.).
+1. It is appropriate for Board members to give a brief overview of the District policy when asked about a specific issue by constituents and to refer individuals to District staff for further information.
+It is inappropriate to overtly or implicitly promise Board action, or to promise that District staff will perform or expedite a specific service or function (monitor lake, rush a permit etc.).

-2. It is acceptable to publicly disagree about an issue, but it is unacceptable to make derogatory comments about District staff, other Board of Managers members, their opinions and actions.
+2. It is acceptable to publicly disagree about an issue, but it is unacceptable to make derogatory comments about District staff, other Board members, their opinions and actions.

-3. Board of Managers members are constantly being observed by the community every day that they serve in office.
+3. Board members are constantly being observed by the community every day that they serve in office.
 Their behaviors serve as models for proper behavior in the District.
-Honesty and respect for the dignity of each individual should be reflected in every word and action taken by Board of Managers members, 24 hours a day, seven days a week.
+Honesty and respect for the dignity of each individual should be reflected in every word and action taken by Board members, 24 hours a day, seven days a week.
 It is a serious and continuous responsibility.

 E. INCLUSION AND DIVERSITY